influxdata/docs-v2/content/influxdb/v2.0/write-data/best-practices/schema-design.md

 - Store data in fields if each data point contains a different value.
 - Store numeric values as fields ([tag values](/influxdb/v2.0/reference/glossary/#tag-value) only support string values).

-## Avoid keywords as tag or field names

-Not required, but simplifies writing queries because you won't have to wrap tag or field names in double quotes.
-See [Flux](/influxdb/v2.0/reference/flux/language/lexical-elements/#keywords) keywords to avoid.

-Also, if a tag or field name contains characters other than `[A-z,_]`, you must use [bracket notation](/influxdb/v2.0/query-data/get-started/syntax-basics/#records) in Flux.

 ## Avoid too many series

 [Tags](/influxdb/v2.0/reference/glossary/#tag) containing highly variable information like UUIDs, hashes, and random strings lead to a large number of [series](/influxdb/v2.0/reference/glossary/#series) in the database, also known as high [series cardinality](/influxdb/v2.0/reference/glossary/#series-cardinality).